-Cash Flow Used In Investing Activities
+Cash Flow Provided By (Used In) Investing Activities

 Cash flow from investing activities is derived from changes in oil and gas property balances and other investment activities.
-Cash flow used in investing activities for the three months ended May 31, 2019 was \$-0- in comparison to \$8,977 for the three months ended May 31, 2018.
+Cash flow used in investing activities for the three months ended May 31, 2020 and 2019 was \$-0-, respectively.

-Cash Flow Provided By (Used In) Financing Activities
+Cash Flow Provided By Financing Activities

 Cash flow from financing activities is derived from changes in long-term liability account balances, our borrowing activities or in equity account balances, excluding retained earnings.
-Cash flow provided by financing activities for the three months ended May 31, 2019 was \$14,000 an increase of \$79,000 in comparison to the \$65,000 used in financing activities in the three months ended May 31, 2018.
-For the three months ended May 31, 2019, we made payments of \$15,000 to our line of credit with UBS Bank.
+Cash flow provided by financing activities for the three months ended May 31, 2020 was \$42,395 in comparison to the \$14,000 provided by financing activities in the three months ended May 31, 2019.
+For the three months ended May 31, 2020, we made payments of \$15,000 to our line of credit with UBS Bank.

-The following discussion is a summary of cash flows provided by or used in our financing activities at May 31, 2019.
+The following discussion is a summary of cash flows provided by or used in our financing activities at May 31, 2020.